yorktronic/interview_questions/README.md

 The input list_of_ints will always have at least three integers.

+## Find a duplicate, Space Edition™ ##
+We have a list of integers, where:

+1. The integers are in the range 1..n1..n
+2. The list has a length of n+1n+1

+It follows that our list has *at least* one integer which appears *at least* twice.
+But it may have *several* duplicates, and each duplicate may appear *more than* twice.

+**Write a function which finds *any* integer that appears more than once in our list.**

+We're going to run this function on our new, super-hip Macbook Pro With Retina Display™.
+Thing is, the damn thing came with the RAM soldered right to the motherboard, so we can't upgrade our RAM. **So we need to optimize for space!**

 # Measuring Success a of New Product #

 **Question:** When a new product feature is released a variety of new events are tracked to support the measurement and analysis of that new feature.
 This role will define the data collection and